 Watch again now.

-This event took place on: 28 October, 19.00.
+This event took place on: 1 October 2020.

+Presented in Partnership with the Royal Society of Literature and the British Library.
 This event is available to the audiences and users of public libraries through the Living Knowledge Network.

 Much-loved author Jacqueline Wilson talks about writing rebel girls who stand up for friendship, justice, and what they believe in.
 This event coincided with the British Library's Marvellous and Mischievous exhibition and celebrated the release of the Tracy Beaker book We Are The Beaker Girls.
 This event was livestreamed from the British Library on 11 November 2019 to public libraries across the UK.
 This event is recommended for ages 8+.

 Join us here live: Tuesday 22 June, 14:00 - 15:00.